Acts 24

 1 And after five days came down the high priest Ananias, with the elders, and a certain orator called Tertullus, and laid their informations against Paul before the governor.
 2 And he having been called, Tertullus began to accuse, saying, Seeing we enjoy great peace through thee, and that excellent measures are executed for this nation by thy forethought, 3 we receive it always and everywhere, most excellent Felix, with all thankfulness.
 4 But that I may not too much intrude on thy time, I beseech thee to hear us briefly in thy kindness.
 5 For finding this man a pest, and moving sedition among all the Jews throughout the world, and a leader of the sect of the Nazaraeans; 6 who also attempted to profane the temple; whom we also had seized, and would have judged according to our law; 7 but Lysias, the chiliarch, coming up, took [him away with great force out of our hands, 8 having commanded his accusers to come to thee;] of whom thou canst thyself, in examining him, know the certainty of all these things of which we accuse him.
 9 And the Jews also joined in pressing the matter against Paul, saying that these things were so.

 vv.1-9 The Accusation of Tertullus.
 Five days after Paul’s arrival in Caesarea, the Jewish leadership moved quickly to the governor to press their case.
 They considered it important enough for the high priest Ananias himself to come down with certain elders, to secure Paul’s condemnation.
 They engaged “a certain orator, one Tertullus,” evidently a professional advocate, like a lawyer and spokesman, familiar with Roman judicial procedure.
-The Jews deliberately employed him to present their case in a form most likely to influence a Roman governor.
+The Jews deliberately employed Tertullus, probably a Roman himself, to present their case in a form most likely to influence a Roman governor.
 It is remarkable to see the calculated flattery in the opening address of Tertullus.
 He began by lavishly praising Felix for peace in Israel and his excellent reforms, which stands in sharp contrast to what history records as a corrupt and cruel administration.
 This flattery was strategic, designed to predispose the governor against the accused before any facts were presented.
 Having thus sought Felix’s favour, Tertullus turned to a threefold accusation against Paul:

 1. he branded him as a “pest,” charged him with stirring up seditions among Jews throughout the empire,